alphagov/govwifi-product-page/README.md

 - `git commit -m "ADD A SHORT DESCRIPTION OF YOUR CHANGES"`
 - `git push`

+### External contributions

+We welcome contribution suggestions from outside of the GovWifi team, but the process is slightly different:

+**How to contribute**

+1. Fork the project
+2. Create a feature or fix branch
+3. Make your changes (with tests if applicable)
+4. Raise a pull request

+The pull request must be reviewed by members of the GovWifi team and the content community.

 ## Licence

 The documentation is [© Crown copyright][copyright] and available under the terms